Case study

 HelloHost

-Built the core back-end system behind a conversational AI product and took it from idea to live beta users in under six weeks—unblocking a critical conference demo and early customer onboarding.
+Built the core operating system behind a service workflow and took it from idea to live beta users in under six weeks without creating a foundation that needed to be rebuilt later.

 HelloHost is a conversational AI product for short-term rental hosts, designed to automatically handle guest inquiries across booking platforms.
 Vishaal was brought on as a back-end contractor to design and build the core system under a tight deadline, with the goal of getting real users onto the product before an upcoming industry conference.

 At the time of the engagement, HelloHost was pre-revenue and preparing for a major conference just four weeks away.
-The team needed a working beta—something hosts could actually use—not a prototype or demo.
+The team needed a working beta that hosts could actually use, not a prototype or demo.

 The team consisted of: